If you are building your own device please build version 3.

 ST – Solenoid Trigger

 The dropController uses a regular 5V Arduino Nano and the code (or sketch) was created using Arduino IDE V1.8.5.
-The sketch can be downloaded below.
+The sketch can be downloaded from the Download page.
+Double check that you are downloading the sketch for version 2.

-The same app is used for dropController V2 and dropCopntroller V3.
+dropController version 2 and version 3 use the same app.
+Select the version of the device you are using on the About tab:

+dropController version 2 and version 3 now use the same app.
 Select the version of the device you are using on the Settings tab:

-The same app is used for dropController V2 and dropCopntroller V3.
-Select the version of the device you are using on the About tab:

 Setting up a Bluetooth HC-06 module